-I drove two hours to Philly, spent and hour and a half there, drove another two hours to get back all in the same day for a lantern festival, but was it worth it?
+I drove two hours to Philadelphia, spent an hour and a half there, drove two hours back all for a lantern festival, but was it worth it?
+Absolutely!

 What To Expect

-There were four acts total: plate spinning, contortion, acrobatics and face-changing.
-My favorite act was the Bian Lian also known as face-changing.
-During this act performers wear brightly colored costumes and move to quick, dramatic music while changing these face-mask within a flick of the hand.
+During this act performers wear brightly colored costumes and move to quick, dramatic music while changing their face-mask within a the blink of an eye.

 If someone figures out how they change their masks so quickly I’d love to know.

-Hope you enjoyed the article and have the chance to experience you own lantern festival.
-Comment below some of your favorite lantern festivals and where they are located
+Comment below some of your favorite lantern festivals and where they are located as I’d love to visit!